 6. Play it with the play (small triangle) button.

-Customising the user interface of the program
+Customising the user interface and other configurations

 How to modify the settings in the gcnf file?